 3. Room Capacity

 What’s the room capacity?
 You’ll need to know the room capacity to meet your event need and the need for fire and safety codes.
+Check the room for basic fire safety measures, like using fire exit signs (which you can read about in more detail here) so that all the exits are clearly visible.
+Make sure when you set up that none of these are going to be blocked as they may be needed in an emergency.
 All venues have maximum capacity allowed by the local Fire Marshall.
 My advice, stay away from unregulated facilities.

 Jupiter Gardens Event Center can seat up to 280 in the Athena room.
 This facility is located right off the LBJ freeway in Dallas, and offers more than 200 parking spaces onsite Book